mtumilowicz/springboot-no-unique-bean-definition-exception/README.md

 even with the bean name fallback, always have narrowing semantics within the set of type matches.

-Because autowiring by type may lead to multiple candidates, it is often necessary to have more control over the selection process.
+Because autowiring by type may lead to multiple candidates (`NoUniqueBeanDefinitionException`), it is often necessary to have more control over the selection process.
 One way to accomplish this is with Spring’s `@Primary` annotation. `@Primary` indicates that a particular bean should